3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 There are two basic input formats for the incoming camera data: Point Cloud Data (PCD) or RGB-D image pairs.
-Point Cloud Data provides millions of data points which provides an implied high accuracy level.
+Point Cloud Data provides millions of data points which provides an implicit high accuracy level.
 The trouble with Point Cloud Data is that minimization or simplification would be required before processing if we wish to achieve fast runtimes.